My love for beauty and stories

-A few years ago my family and I lived in Muscat, the capital of Sultanate of Oman, the most beautiful city of the Middle East, where people from lots of different cultures live together in piece and harmony.
-The real jewel of the Middle East, it will always stay in my heart.
+A few years ago my family and I lived in Muscat, the capital of Sultanate of Oman.
+The most beautiful city of the Middle East, where people from lots of different cultures live together in peace and harmony.
+The real jewel of the Middle East, our time there will always stay in my heart.

 The shopkeeper, a young Indian guy, told me the story of these quilts.
-Every time I think about it or tell the story to my friends I get goose bumps.
-This particular piece, the beginning of my collection, came from Northern region of Rajasthan, one of the poorest in India, where the girls are forced to marry and get the reality of hard adult life early.
-Since very young, when a girl can hold the needle, she starts preparing for her special day, sew and embroider her own wedding dress.
+Every time I think about it, or tell the story to my friends I get goosebumps.
+This particular piece, the beginning of my collection, came from the Northern region of Rajasthan, one of the poorest in India, where the girls are forced to marry and get the reality of hard adult life early.
+Since very young, when a girl can hold the needle, she starts preparing for her special day, sews and embroiders her own wedding dress.
 Day after day, sequel after sequel.

-After the wedding day the dress is put away and waits for its hour to be sold for close to nothing to a local artist, who cuts the dresses into pieces and puts masterfully together, creating a real piece of art, each one unique.
+After the wedding day, the dress is put away and waits for its hour to be sold for close to nothing to a local artist, who cuts the dresses into pieces and puts them masterfully together, creating a real piece of art, each one unique.

 This was my first piece from Rajasthan and I have quite a collection now.
 I just could not stop myself.